hniksic/rust-subprocess/README.md

 * Waiting for the process to finish and polling its status: `poll`, `wait`, and `wait_timeout`.

-* Advanced redirection options, such as connecting standard streams to arbitrary files, or merging errors into output like shell's `2>&1` operator.
+* Advanced redirection options, such as redirecting standard streams to arbitrary files, or merging error and output into a single stream like `2>&1` and `1>&2` in the shell.

 * The `communicate` method for deadlock-free reading of output while simultaneously providing input to the subprocess.